JennyAgui/trivia/projects/02_trivia_api/starter/backend/README.md

 }
 ```

-### POST /questions
+### POST '/questions'

-•	General:
+-	General:
-    o	This endpoint create new questions, which will require the question and answer text, category, and difficulty score.
+    *	This endpoint create new questions, which will require the question and answer text, category, and difficulty score.
-    o	Returns the success value, question list based on current page number to update the frontend, total         questions,  id of the current category.
+    *	Returns the success value, question list based on current page number to update the frontend, total         questions,  id of the current category.
-•	Extra:
+-	Extra:
-    o	Can receive an extra attribute it allow get questions based on a search term.
+    *	Can receive an extra attribute it allow get questions based on a search term.
-    o	It should return any questions for whom the search term is a substring of the question.
+    *	It should return any questions for whom the search term is a substring of the question.

-•	Without search term
+-	Without search term

-    o	Sample: curl -X POST -H "Content-Type: application/json" -d '{"question":"Where live your favorite author", "answer":"China", "difficulty":"3", "category":"1"}' http://127.0.0.1:5000/questions
+    *	Sample: curl -X POST -H "Content-Type: application/json" -d '{"question":"Where live your favorite author", "answer":"China", "difficulty":"3", "category":"1"}' http://127.0.0.1:5000/questions

 {